 Bilateral medial medullary syndrome

 Bilateral medial medullary syndrome is a rare complication from a stroke.
-Only a fraction of 1% of people with strokes in the rear part of their brain develop this condition.
-Symptoms include:
+Only a

 - respiratory failure